sophiemiddleton/EventDisplayDevelopment/TEveEventDisplay/README.md

 ## The Module

 TEveEventDisplay/src/TEveEventDisplay_module.cc is the Analyzer mdoule which currently controls the TEveEventDisplay.
-It is here where the navigation panel is drawn, events are accessed and plotting code is called.
-This is your "main" function.
+This is your main function.
+The BeginJob function sets up your Frame (a TEveMu2eMainwindow Object) and it opens an Application.
+This is needed for the browser to appear.

+The BeginRun function calls the Frame's (TEveMu2eMainWindow Object) SetRunGeometry.
+This is where the GDML is accessed and the Geom_Interface used to descend nodes and desiplay the DS.

+The Analyze function fills the DataCollections ( a list of Mu2e Data Products are called Collections).
+The Filler is a Collection_Filler object where the DataCollection is filled.

+The Analyze function calls the the Frame's SetEvent function.
+In that function the various AddProduct (e.g. AdComboHit) are called.

 ## The fcl file